khyatig0206/LeadForge2/replit.md

 # Overview

 This is a full-stack web application built with a modern tech stack featuring Express.js backend, React frontend with TypeScript, PostgreSQL database with Drizzle ORM, and shadcn/ui component library.
-The application appears to be a landing page or marketing site with coach testimonials and animated UI components.
+The application is a modern, purple-themed one-page website for ContentToCalls, a content agency that helps coaches get qualified sales calls through content funnels.
+It features testimonials, animated UI components, and a complete dark/light mode system.

 ## User Preferences